“We’ve yet to exploit women’s X factor”

 Here Melanie writes about society’s power structures, and how supporting ventures led by women can root out discrimination and sexual harassment.

-Recent events in the entertainment industry have created a center stage scrutiny of much needed, very long overdue examination of the many issues women of all walks of life face on a daily basis.
+Events in the entertainment industry these last few years have created a center stage scrutiny of much needed, very long overdue examination of the many issues women of all walks of life face on a daily basis.
 In percolating the entirety of the situation, I can’t think of a single woman I’ve ever met who’s not been touched by some form of sexual harassment, sexual assault or gender bias/discrimination.
 Not one.

 As I ventured into the world of film, the casting couch wasn’t a rumor or fantasy or remote possibility – it was a given.
 You knew it was a hard reality that you’d face at some time, and on many occasions.
 As I consider the idea that expecting half the population, solely because of gender, to be beholden to sex at whim, I can only say “what the f***?!”
 How can our baseline value and treatment of humanity be reduced to that of property?
 How is it, simply because I endeavoured to get a role in film, a job on set, and produce a film, that I agreed that sex was part of the negotiation?
 And yet it is, and the film industry is but the tip of the iceberg regarding issues such as this.